Outreach and public engagement

 Our scientists and communicators work together to take our research to the public with informative and educational activities that are fun and interactive.
 We have interacted face-to-face with more than 100,000 people since 2018.
 We have also reached more than 5 million people online and through the media.

-The Biodiscovery Institute outreach and promotions group are an active and integral part of the Institute's engagement team.
-We are involved in local, national and international initiatives through direct and social media outlets to promote the Biodiscovery Institute and the University of Nottingham.
-By doing this we aim to communicate the research we do to the wider general public and to raise awareness about our work towards health and biotechnology.
-We hope to make science education more accessible and interactive to all, and to encourage young people to consider a career in science.
+We support local charities, and are involved in local, national and international initiatives through direct and social media outlets to promote the BDI and the University of Nottingham (UoN).
+We aim to make science education more accessible and interactive to all, and work with local schools to encourage young people to consider a career in science.